brikis98/docker-osx-dev/README.md

    watching mechanism.
 The only workaround is to enable polling, which is *much* slower to pick up changes and eats up a lot of resources.

-I found a solution that allows me to be productive with Docker on OS X by using Vagrant and Rsync.
-However, [setting it up is a painful process](http://stackoverflow.com/a/30111077/483528) that involves nearly a dozen steps, so to make life easier, I've packaged this process up in this docker-osx-dev project.
+I tried many different solutions (see [Alternatives](#Alternatives)) that didn't work until I finally stumbled across one that does: Vagrant and Rsync.
+Using this combination, build and compilation performance in mounted folders is on par with native OS X and normal file watching works correctly as well.
+However, setting it up correctly is a painful process that involves nearly a dozen steps, so to make life easier, I've packaged this process up in this docker-osx-dev project.

 # Status